aliyun/terraform-provider-alicloud/website/docs/r/cloud_firewall_nat_firewall_control_policy.html.markdown

   - **Daily**: Daily
   - **Weekly**: Weekly
   - **Monthly**: Monthly.
 * `source` - (Required) The source address in the access control policy.

-Value:
+Valid values:
   - When **SourceType** is set to 'net', Source is the Source CIDR address.
 For example: 10.2.4.0/24
   - When **SourceType** is set to 'group', Source is the name of the Source address book.
 For example: db_group.
 * `source_type` - (Required) The source address type in the access control policy.

-Value:
+Valid values:
   - **net**: the source network segment (CIDR address)
   - **group**: source address book
-.
 * `start_time` - (Optional) The start time of the policy validity period of the access control policy.
 Expresses using the second-level timestamp format.
 It must be a full or half hour and at least half an hour less than the end time.
 -> **NOTE:**  When RepeatType is set to normal, StartTime is null.
 When the RepeatType is None, Daily, Weekly, or Monthly, StartTime must have a value and you need to set the start time.